Exactly solvable conformal field theories: Basics of 2d CFT

 The $s$-channel decomposition \eqref{sdec} reduces the 4-point function to a combination of model-dependent structure constants, and universal Virasoro blocks.
 Repeatedly using OPEs, any $N$-point function can likewise be decomposed into $N$-point Virasoro blocks.
 However, these decompositions are not unique.
 In the case $N=4$, there are 3 possible decompositions, called the \myindex{$s$-channel} , \myindex{$t$-channel} and \myindex{$u$-channel} decompositions, depending on which OPE we perform.
 For each channel, let us write the relevant OPE, the \myindex{4-point structure constants} that appear as coefficients, the asymptotics of the Virasoro blocks, and a diagram that represents the decomposition:

-The commutativity of the product of fields implies that the 4-point function \eqref{4pt} is invariant under permutations of the 4 fields, and this determines how Virasoro blocks behave under permutations.
+By the commutativity axiom \eqref{comm}, the 4-point function \eqref{4pt} is invariant under permutations of the 4 fields, and this determines how Virasoro blocks behave under permutations.
 In particular, $t$-channel and $u$-channel blocks can be deduced from $s$-channel blocks via the relations

 The decomposition \eqref{sdec} of a 4-point function involves $s$-channel \myindex{conformal blocks} of the form